RAKwireless-HK/GatewayMQTT/README.md

 ## About GatewayMQTT
 Each RAKwireless Gateway comes with a built-in MQTT server.
 After a simple configuration, users can forward data from all sensors connected to the Gateway via MQTT to other devices, databases, or services.

 GatewayMQTT is a project that provides sample code for RAKwireless users, demonstrating how to retrieve MQTT data from the RAK Gateway WisGate OS2.
+The sample source will create a .CSV file to record all uplink and downlink data received by MQTT with a timestamp.

 ## Before GatewayMQTT
 Before using the script, login to the Gateway